dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 and  alwsays module2f resurrection attempt
 - Healthy ID: The reboot_context:ready should appear in the registry_entry (module2e2 processing), and then the  node is actually rebooted and the resurrection should be successful.
 Module2f actually changes the status of the registry_entry for the ghost ip from ghost to install_success.
-This will require a modification to the synthetic ghost ip injection code that will be reviewed in a section below.
+The code was reviewed in the prior section above.
 This test validates multiple pathways in the code as it simulates a real life ghost.

 The gitlab console logs will clearly demarcate the various pipeline layers in the code:

-- module2d has the aggregated registry for the ghosts and the non-ghost threads
+- module2d has the aggregated registry for the ghosts and the non-ghost threads after resurrection gatekeeper processing

-- module2e → bucketization + mark reboot candidates.
+- module2e → bucketization + mark reboot candidates using dedicated handlers

 - module2e2 → parallel reboot attempts, tagging outcomes.